GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 ### 9.&nbsp;&nbsp;Can I create a custom CTL for our enterprise?
 Yes, a trusted or untrusted, custom CTL can be created for your agency enterprise: [Creating, Signing, and Storing a CTL](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379867(v=vs.85).aspx){:target="_blank"}.

 However, we don't recommend this.
-Simplicity can help security, and it's simpler to manage a group policy object than a custom CTL.
+Simplicity can help security, and it can be simpler to manage a group policy object than a custom CTL.

 ## Additional Resources